Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: The Effect of Immigration on Wages

 When using AHC with this significance level in the downward testing procedure, two origin country shares are selected as invalid: the share of Scandinavians and North Europeans in the 1980s and the share of foreign-born from the Baltic States.
 The coefficient estimates of the short- and long-term effects increase considerably in absolute terms.
-Now, the coefficient estimate of the short-term effect is clearly statistically significant at the 5 percent level and the estimate of the long-term effect is significant at the 10 percent level.
+Now, the coefficient estimate of the short-term effect is statistically significant at the 5 percent level and the estimate of the long-term effect is significant at the 10 percent level.
 This indicates that the use of AHC indeed makes a big difference.
-Moreover, the $p$-value of the Sargan test is pushed to 0.1137, over the threshold of $0.013$ used in the testing procedure.
+Moreover, the $p$-value of the Sargan test is now 0.1137, exceeding the threshold of $0.1/log(n)=0.013$.
+The coefficient estimates for short- and long-term effects are considerably higher than OLS and 2SLS estimates.
+The short-term effect is at 1.215 as compared to the 0.887 estimated by 2SLS and is still almost double the statistically insignificant long-term effect (-0.667).
+This suggests considerable sensitivity to endogenous shares and is interesting as potentially the positive effects of immigration on wages of the high-skilled are larger than previously thought.

-The two IVs that are selected are similar a priori in that they are shares from the same region.
-It is plausible that these shares are indeed invalid, through a combination of two reasons: invalid and weak IVs.
-First, as to invalidity, correlation of unobserved shocks might be the culprit.
+The two selected shares are similar a priori in that they are from the same region.
+It is plausible that they are indeed invalid, through a combination of two reasons: invalid and weak IVs.
+As to invalidity, correlation of unobserved shocks might be the culprit.
 The concentration of Americans of Swedish descent is highest in the Midwest, especially in Minnesota.
 Cheap land attracted northern European settlers to these agricultural centers.
-The agricultural sector remained one of the main sectors in this region in subsequent decades.
-It is therefore well possible that wages or unobserved productivity shocks that have driven initial settlement are correlated over time and invalidate previous shares as instruments.
-Baltic migrants concentrated in the same large cities which attracted migrants with high wages in the subsequent decades.
-For both shares, it is therefore likely that wages or unobserved productivity shocks that have driven the initial settlement are correlated over time, invalidating the initial shares.
+The agricultural sector remained one of the main sectors in this region in subsequent decades, affecting wages at later periods.
+Similarly, Baltic migrants concentrated in the same large cities which attracted migrants with high wages in the subsequent decades.
+It is therefore well possible that wages or unobserved productivity shocks that drove initial settlement are correlated over time and invalidate these shares.

 Second, weak instruments might exacerbate the problem of inconsistent estimates when using the two selected shares.
 Northern European and Baltic migration accounted for a small fraction of migration, as compared to the large migrant groups, such as Mexicans or Indians.
 Therefore, trying to predict more recent \textit{overall} migration, where their fraction is even less empirically relevant, as is the case especially for Scandinavian migration must result in a low correlation and therefore in weak instruments.